To earn a JD degree, a student must:

 All LLM students are required to take: Legal Analysis, Writing and Research for International Lawyers (LAW 121) and Introduction to American Law (LAW 851), each for two credit hours, and in the fall semester of their program.

-LLM students must successfully complete at least three (3) credit hours from 1L JD curriculum.
+LLM students must successfully complete at least three (3) credit hours from the 1L JD curriculum.

 The Sr. Associate Dean for Academic Affairs (or their designee) may allow a student interested in business law to take up to six credits towards the LLM from approved courses in the Wake Forest University School of Business.